integrityph/SatochipApplet/SatoChip APDU Standard.md

 ## 2. APDU Specifications

-In APDU communication, a packet is sent to a Java Card applet which processes the request and sends back a response.
+In APDU communication, a psacket is sent to a Java Card applet which processes the request and sends back a response.
 This is the communication protocol used to communicate with the card using the ISO7816 chip connection or NFC.

 ### 2.1 Request Format